-This page contains an archive of 3Lions Publishing Inc.'s monthly HITECH / HIPAA Compliance Newsletters.
-Each month's issue will contain a "Quick Link" to this page so that readers can easily find content they may want to reference.
+This page contains an archive of 3Lions Publishing Inc.'s monthly HIPAA Compliance Newsletters and important Announcements!
+Each month's issue will contain a "Quick Link" to this page so that readers can easily find the content they may want to reference.
 This also allows new subscribers to go back and get caught up on topics previously covered.
 The current issue of the newsletter is not available here until after the month in which it was issued.
 To get the current version you can subscribe to our FREE HITECH / HIPAA Compliance Newsletter here.

 Our article this month is entitled: Showing HHS Visible, Demonstrable, Evidence to HHS.